Lindagez/Lindagez/README.md

  Hi there 👋, I'm Lidiya

-🌱 I’m currently learning software engineering by alx
+🌱 I’m graduate from alx holberton school with software enginnering program

 🌱 I’m currently learning software engineering at Adama Science and Technology University